 That isn’t the case with spinach.
 Spinach is foliage.
 Therefore, you want a lot of nitrogen in your soil to make the leaves produce quickly and thus, making them more tender when eating.

-When your spinach plants have reached two inches in height, you’ll know it is time to thin them out.
-You’ll want to put roughly four inches of space between each plant.
+When your spinach plants have reached 2-inches in height, you’ll know it is time to thin them out.
+You’ll have to put roughly 4-inches of space between each plant.